 What is a Chicago Police Traffic Accident Report?

-A Chicago police traffic accident report (sometimes called a Chicago crash report) is an official document that is completed by a police officer at the scene of an accident.
+A Chicago police traffic accident report (sometimes called a Chicago crash report or Chicago accident police report) is an official document that is completed by a police officer at the scene of an accident.
 The report will contain information about the accident, such as what happened and who was involved.
 It is important to note that a crash report is different from an insurance claim, which is filed by the driver after the accident has occurred.

 When Do You Need a Chicago Police Traffic Accident Report?